 Mike Finnie from Red Houss Shetland is a Shetland-based architect, painter and jewellery maker.
-When I visited Shetland I did a jewellery workshop with him and fell in love with his designs which he makes from silver, pottery he finds on the local beaches and Fair Isle designs!
+When I visited Shetland I did a jewellery workshop with him and fell in love with his designs which he makes from silver, pottery and sea glass from local beaches and Fair Isle designs!
+Shop here.

 Adopt an Acre

-This is a gift for Scotland fans who love the wild places of Scotland – you can actually Adopt an Acre on one of four Scottish mountains and make sure that these wild mountain landscapes will be protected for the future!
+Adopt an Acre on one of four Scottish mountains (Ben Nevis, Schiehallion, Blà Bheinn on Skye, or Ladhar Bheinn in Knoydart) and make sure that these wild mountain landscapes will be protected for the future.